 Paddle shift is a life-saving invention that makes gear shifting easier by placing the shifter very close to the steering wheel.
 But that idea is rooted in the now obsolete three on the tree.
 This column shifter has the gear lever placed very close to the steering wheel, which makes shifting easier.
-It was extremely helpful when there was only 3-speed transmission, and that the second and third gears were commonly used.
+It was extremely helpful when there was the only 3-speed transmission, and that the second and third gears were commonly used.

 How does it fare in the modern era?

 Due to its vintage status, cars with three on the tree transmission become a valuable collector’s piece.
 Saab 96, 1961 Rambler American, 1941 Plymouth Special Deluxe, and 1962 Ford Ranchero are among the sought-after pre-1980s three on the tree vehicles.
 Even the most recent car with this column shifter, such as the 1987 Chevrolet C/K and Chevrolet Nova, are equally sought-after.

 Additionally, the column shifter had several upgrades before its demise.
 There are 4-speed column shifter cars such as the 1990s Toyota Crown and Nissan Cedric.
 Heck, even 5-speed column shifter cars also exist, namely the second-gen Toyota HiAce, first-gen Fiat Decato, and third-gen Mitsubishi L400.

 And finally, cars with three on the tree transmission recently appear in many American historic races.
 The 24 Hours of LeMons hosts some notable cars such as the sought-after models.
 That, adding to the nostalgic value, racks up the desire to own those cars with this unique transmission even further.